ministryofjustice/itpolicycontent/content/confluence/enterprise/offshoring-guide.md

 With the exception of Landed Resources, deployment to locations within the UK does not count as offshoring and is therefore beyond the scope of this document.
 It is noted, however, that there will be other geographical factors to be taken into account even within the UK.
 For example, there are special security arrangements for Northern Ireland, and different freedom of information legislation between England and Scotland.
 These differences should in no way be considered as a justification not to outsource to other UK locations, but would need to be addressed in the local controls deployed.

 Outsourcing is beyond the scope of this document, except insofar as outsourcing arrangements are directly related to offshoring requirements (e.g. contractual obligations to be included in supplier contracts and subcontracts).
-Outsourcing is defined by HMG GPG6 [Ref, A] as: *"a contractual relationship with an external vendor that is usually characterised by the transfer of assets, such as facilities, staff or hardware.
+Outsourcing is defined by HMG GPG6 [CESG Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks, Issue 2.1, September 2010] as: *"a contractual relationship with an external vendor that is usually characterised by the transfer of assets, such as facilities, staff or hardware.
 It can include facilities management (for data centres or networks), application development and maintenance functions, end-user computing, or business process services."*

 ### Document Overview